 It was a painful process waiting on the plants to grow in our fairy garden so I could take some pictures to share!

-My hubby gifted me with most of the fairy garden items for Mother’s Day this year!
-He knows me well and I love him all to pieces.
-He took me shopping for the cottage, accessories and plants.
-It was a fun day.
+My hubby gifted me with most of the fairy garden items and so it begins!
+He surprised me with a Fairy Garden shopping trip which was such a fun day!
 When we got home, we began the process of putting our Fairy Garden together immediately.
 Grown ups enjoy imagining too!

 We found quite a few of our fairy garden accessories at Joann’s including the cottage.
 The front door opens and I loved the design with the vines growing all over it.
 We nestled it close to the back so we could make a stone pathway leading to the door.

 We found our Bistro set at Big Lot’s along with the mailbox and wheel barrow.
-The Bistro set was first to be painted and it looks so much more prominent.
-The mailbox and wheel barrow are waiting to be painted.
+The Bistro set was given a coat of white paint which makes it stand out much better.

 Isn’t a cute frog a requirement when there is a Fairy Princess around?
 This one has a pink butterfly resting on his face.
-He is hiding behind the Fairy Princess.
+His hope is that a kiss from the Fairy Princess will turn him into her Prince!
 If you look close you’ll see her tree stump and the corner of her blue dress and yellow wing.

 She spends her days hiding under the Caladium leaves, sitting on a tree stump just outside of her cottage.
-I think she is waiting on her Prince.
+She is waiting on her Prince.

 Our gnome keeps a watchful eye on the pathway entrance to the cottage.
 He’s a bird lover as you can see and he enjoys sitting on his mushroom toad stool.

-As you can see from this photo above the fairy garden, the creatures who live there are protected by their beautiful towering flowers and shrubs.
+As you can see from this photo above the hidden fairy garden and the creatures who live there are protected by their beautiful towering flowers and shrubs.

-There are five different plants which make up our fairy garden; Croton, Caladium, Creeping Jenny, Verbena and Crown of Thorns.
-We found all of them at the Home Depot and they are all perennials.
+There are five different plants, all perennials, which make up our fairy garden; Croton, Caladium, Creeping Jenny, Verbena and Crown of Thorns.